 - While the mushrooms and bacon are baking, bring a medium pot of water to a boil.

 - Add the cauliflower and boil for 8 minutes, or until tender.

 - Drain the cauliflower well and remove any excess water by patting with paper towels.

-- To the bowl of a food processor, add the cauliflower, cheese, garlic, salt and pepper and puree until almost smooth.
+- Without allowing the cauliflower to cool, add the cauliflower, cheese, garlic, salt and pepper to a food processor and puree until almost smooth.

 - Remove the mushrooms and bacon from the oven.

 - Chop up the bacon.

 - Flip the mushroom caps and fill them with the cauliflower mixture.

 - Place one piece of butter on top of the mixture.